Not Naming a Beneficiary

 The right customer for a variable annuity, for example, may have nothing in common with someone wanting to purchase a single premium immediate annuity.

-To avoid purchasing the wrong type of annuity, focus on your financial goals rather than a specific product.
-Whether you aim to grow your money with minimal risk or convert a lump sum into immediate payments, keeping your goals in mind will guide you to the right choice.
+To avoid purchasing the wrong type of annuity, prioritize your financial objectives over a specific product.
+Whether you aim to grow your money with minimal risk or convert a lump sum into immediate payments, keeping your goal in mind will guide you to the best option for achieving it.

 Paying High Fees